 Once the application is submitted, it will be sent to the Provost's e-mail and forwarded to the appropriate Dean.
-The Provost will confer with the appropriate Dean and send an official decision via e-mail within 10 business days to the faculty member.
+The Provost will confer with the appropriate Dean, confirm their approval of the faculty member's travel, and send an official decision about use of Wilson Funds via e-mail within 10 business days to the faculty member.
 If approved, the e-mail will include confirmation of the dollar amount approved.